 - Moravian Brethren Mission House - Sermersooq, Nuuk.
 Large historical building, constructed in 1747 from a wood which was shipped from Netherlands.
 Served as a centre of Moravian Brethren Mission in Greenland.

 - Old Sisimiut - Qaasuitsup.
-Group of historical buildings from 18th and 19th centuries, part of them brought from nearby villages.
+Group of historical buildings from the 18th and 19th centuries, part of them brought from nearby villages.

 - Paul Egede's house in Qasigiannguit - Qaasuitsup.
 The oldest surviving wooden building in Greenland, constructed in 1734 and moved to its present location in 1806.
 Now it serves as a museum.

 - Qaqortoq Museum - Kujalleq.
 Museum in one of the oldest buildings in the town, constructed in 1804.
 Museum informs about the rich local history.
 Next to museum stands even older building, constructed in 1797.